-Reverend Kyle Norman has been the Priest at Holy Cross since September 2009.
-He was born in Montreal, Quebec; however, spent most of his life on Vancouver Island.
+The Rev. Dr. Kyle Norman has been the priest at Holy Cross since September 2009.
+He was born in Montreal, Quebec, however, spent most of his life on Vancouver Island.
 His sermons often include bits of humour and the not-so subtle references to reality television and popular culture.
 He is also an avid magician, and sometimes uses magic tricks to illustrate stories from the Bible.
 When he is not at church, he is often found nursing a coffee at Starbucks or enjoying the company of his wife and son.

-Holy Cross is pleased to enjoy the ministry of Reverend Larry Nicolay, the deacon of this parish.
+Holy Cross is pleased to enjoy the ministry of the Rev. Larry Nicolay, the deacon of this parish.
 As a deacon, Rev. Larry takes on some of the pastoral duties of the parish.
 He is in charge of the Lectors Ministry (the Bible readers) and spends much of his time visiting those who cannot come out to church.
-He also happily serves as Chaplain to both the St. Cyprian 31st Scout Group and the Retired RCMP veterans of Calgary.
+He also happily serves as chaplain to both the St. Cyprian 31st Scout Group and the Retired RCMP veterans of Calgary.

-Holy Cross is blessed to have a number of clergy on hand to help with the life at the parish.
-In addition to Rev. Kyle and Rev. Larry, there are presently a number of priests who have chosen Holy Cross as their church home, and serve in an honourary capacity throughout the year.
+Holy Cross is blessed to have a number of clergy on hand to help with life at the parish.
+In addition to Rev. Kyle, Rev. Carmen, and Rev. Larry, several priests have chosen Holy Cross as their church home and serve in an honorary capacity throughout the year.